 I knew there had to be people in the world who had recovered from it.
-So I added in my search ‘Cure’ and ‘Recovery’ and to my surprise I found the OMS website and others talking positively about people who had recovered, published books, written blogs and so on.
+So I added in my search ‘Cure’ and ‘Recovery’ and to my surprise I found the Overcoming MS website and others talking positively about people who had recovered, published books, written blogs and so on.

 Taking the first steps: diet

 I devoured all that came my way.
 The first thing I did was to make a radical change on my diet.
 Overnight I became almost vegetarian, with a few servings of fish per week.